flatimage/flatimage/doc/mkdocs/docs/examples/arch/steam.md

 ./steam.flatimage
 ```

-All steam data will be stored in the `.steam.flatimage.config` directory alongside the executable, making it fully portable across different Linux distributions.
+All steam data will be stored in the `.steam.flatimage.data` directory alongside the executable, making it fully portable across different Linux distributions.